scitech-butterfly/Students/README.md

 boolean updateStudent(long prn, String name, String branch, String batch, double cgpa)	Updates student details by PRN boolean deleteStudent(long prn)	Deletes a student from the list based on PRN

-3️.
-Main.java (Menu-Driven Program)
+<ol>3️.
+Main.java (Menu-Driven Program)</ol></li>
-This class serves as the entry point for the program, displaying a menu for users to interact with.
-It calls methods from StudentOperations.java based on user input.
+<p>This class serves as the entry point for the program, displaying a menu for users to interact with.
+It calls methods from StudentOperations.java based on user input.</p>